thompsonalt/thompsonalt.github.io/_notes/houdini-vex-reference.md

 addvariablename(0, “attribute1”, “ATTRIBUTE1”);
 ```

+You can also specify the type with the `attributeadjustvector` node.

 ### Create Groups from Attributes
 This is of limited usefulness. `detailintrinsic` is a handy way to get a list of all the primitive attributes.
 See more on that [here](https://www.sidefx.com/forum/topic/31699/).